Canada–Mali relations: Non-extractive sectors

 In 2005, the Quebec-based firm Seaquest-Infotel signed a CFA 2.9 bn.
 (US$5.3m.) contract with Mali's national telephone service, SOTELMA, to provide a fibre-optic network for the city of Bamako.
 The contract was reportedly ended unilaterally by SOTELMA in 2007.
 Canadian shipments of telecommunications-related products to Mali totalled US$4.5m. between 2000 and 2006; this includes $1.7m in optical fibre cables (harmonized system HS code 900110) shipped in 2006, however in 2007 and 2008, no exports were reported in this sector.

 According to a United Nations Conference on Trade and Development (UNCTAD) survey in 2006 of foreign investment in Mali, Canadian firms active there included Segibel/SOTELMA (telecommunications), two Internet service providers, Afribone and Experco International, and a water drilling firm, Hydro Sahel.
 Canada has been exporting an average of U$185k annually in railway equipment into Mali over the period 2004–2008.
-Since 1998, the Canadian Bank Note Company has been doing business with the Government of Mali, providing printed sales tax stickers, holographic motor vehicle tax decals, and passports and passport printing equipment."Canadian Bank Note Company – A Canadian Printed Product in Every Malian Vehicle", Business Wire (Ottawa), 29 March 2001, 15:50 In 2007, the Canadian Bank Note Company's passport-printing contract with Mali was renewed for five years.
+Since 1998, the Canadian Bank Note Company has been doing business with the Government of Mali, providing printed sales tax stickers, holographic motor vehicle tax decals, and passports and passport printing equipment.
+In 2007, the Canadian Bank Note Company's passport-printing contract with Mali was renewed for five years.